Fentanyl Overdose: Symptoms And Treatment Of Drug Abuse

 Swift and immediate steps should be taken to treat a patient from fentanyl overdose.
-For starters, if the overdose has been caused due to a lozenge or a medical patch, the source should be instantly removed from the body.
+For starters, if the overdose has been caused by a lozenge or a medical patch, the source should be instantly removed from the body.

-This cuts off the flow of further drugs inside the systems.
-Post the elimination of the source, the doctors treat the drug as potent poison.
+This cuts off the flow of the drug inside the body.
+After the elimination of the source, the doctors treat the drug as a potent poison.

-The patient's stomach may have to be pumped, depending on when the drug was last consumed.
-This helps the body remove as much fentanyl as possible before it gets absorbed in the bloodstream.
+The patient's stomach may have to be pumped depending on when the drug was last consumed.
+This helps remove as much fentanyl as possible from the body before it gets absorbed in the bloodstream.

-Fentanyl is an extremely dangerous drug and patients should be cautious while intaking the same to avoid risks of overdose and subsequent death.
+Fentanyl is an extremely dangerous drug and patients should be cautious when taking it to avoid risks of overdose and subsequent death.